smartcontractkit/chainlink-evm/contracts/README.md

 $ npm install @chainlink/contracts --save
 ```

-#### If you don't want to use NPM...
+#### If you don't want to use `npm`...

-If you wish to utilize `forge install`, you will need to install this package as a git submodule in your project,  using its github url.
-This would put this package inside your Foundry Project's `./lib` folder.
+If you wish to utilize `forge install`, you will need to install this package as a Git submodule in your project,  using its GitHub URL.
+This would put this package inside your Foundry project's `./lib` folder.
 Please see the [Foundry starter kit](https://github.com/smartcontractkit/foundry-starter-kit).
-Note also the use of remappings.txt in the [Foundry starter kit](https://github.com/smartcontractkit/foundry-starter-kit).
+Note also the use of `remappings.txt` in the [Foundry starter kit](https://github.com/smartcontractkit/foundry-starter-kit).

-Here is the [official guide book](https://getfoundry.sh/guides/project-setup/dependencies) on how to use Forge Install with Remappings.
+Here is the [official guidebook](https://getfoundry.sh/guides/project-setup/dependencies) on how to use `forge install` with remappings.

-### Step 2: Tell Forge to Look inside `node_modules`
+### Step 2: Tell Forge to look in `node_modules`

 As we are using `npm` as our package manager, we must define the  `node_modules` folder as the external library directory.
 This ensures Foundry looks there for dependencies installed via `npm`/`pnpm`.